kyarasto/Module_One/README.md

 #### Video

-The [video](https://youtube.com/shorts/1NgUFZmwixI?feature=share) shows the full installation!
+The [video](https://youtube.com/shorts/1NgUFZmwixI?feature=share) shows the full installation and this [blog](https://kyarasto.github.io/ModuleOneBlog/) tells you more about my artistic vision!

 Thank you for the support of Mark Santolucito and Eris Gao in creating an amazing installation!